chkp-dhouari/DevSecOps-Toolkit-Docker-Container/README.md

 # DevSecOps-Toolkit-Docker-Container
-## Docker container to use with CICD pipelines without the need to install all the bins and dependencies.
+## Docker container to use with CICD pipelines without the need to install all the bins and dependencies for SAST, IaC and AWS cli.

 ### It comprises the following: